rajinder-yadav/micro_test/README.md

 # Micro Test For Testing C++ Code

-Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse not to test!
-I wrote MicroTest because I believe writing tests and setting up a test project should be simple and painless.
+Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse not to write test code.
+If you're like me, you value your time, want to stay productive and most of all be writing solid production code and not having to wrestle a testing framework or test project.

+I wrote Micro Test because I believe writing tests and setting up a test project should be simple and painless.

+## Just say No and GO!

+1. No need to build a separate library.
+1. No linking or DLL hell.
+1. No Complex build process.
+1. No Complex project setup.

+If you can make a "Hello World" program in C++, then you can go straight to _running_ with Micro Test.

-### Group - Getting Help
+### Micro Test Community - Getting Help

-If you have questions or suggestions for improvements, join the MicroTest community on Gitter [MicroTest Group](https://gitter.im/devmentor-org/microtest)
+If you have questions, need help or have suggestions for improvements, join the Micro Test community on Gitter [Micro Test Group](https://gitter.im/devmentor-org/microtest)

 ## Super Fast Execution
 Micro Test is blazing fast, an order of magititue faster than other C++ test frameworks, which I consider unnecessarily large and complex.